-HDFC Bank Q4 profit rises 18% to Rs 6,928 cr, asset quality improves
+HDFC Bank Q4 profit rises 18% to Rs 6,928 cr, NII growth at 16%

 The private sector lender registered a strong business growth during the quarter and continued to gained market share as deposits grew by 24.2 percent year-on-year.

-HDFC Bank, the country's largest lender by market cap, has reported a a 17.72 percent year-on-year growth in profit at Rs 6,927.69 crore for the quarter ended March 2020.
+HDFC Bank, the country's largest lender by market cap, has reported a 17.72 percent year-on-year growth in profit at Rs 6,927.69 crore for the quarter ended March 2020.
 It was lower than the average of estimates of analysts polled by CNBC-TV18 which was pegged at Rs 7,228.9 crore.

 Profitability was supported by higher other income, operating income, NII and lower tax cost, but the sharply higher provisions limited growth.